-In 2015, Malaysia imported 3.6 million tons of corn (mostly for poultry feed), 1.3 million tons of soybean meal (mostly for poultry feed) and 726,586 tons of soybeans (processed into cooking oil while the byproduct of this process is used for poultry and swine feed), all of which have high percentages of genetically engineered (GE) content.
-Soybeans were the main U.S. export in 2015, at 292,829 tons accounting for 40 percent of total soybean imports.
-In addition, the U.S. exports about US\$31.1 million worth of corn gluten feed (for poultry and swine feed), roughly \$8.7 million worth of corn distiller byproducts (for poultry feed), and \$110 million worth of consumer products which contain ingredients from GE grains.
-Malaysia also imports about 90,000 tons of identity-preserved non-GE soybeans (for soy drinks), mostly from Canada.
+In 2016 Malaysia imported 3.60 million tons of corn (mostly for poultry feed), 1.17 million tons of soybean meal (mostly for poultry feed) and 796,114 tons of soybeans (for processing into cooking oil while the byproduct of this process is used for poultry and swine feed), all of which have high percentages of genetically engineered (GE) content.
+Soybeans were the main U.S. export in 2016, at 397,877 tons accounting for 50 percent of total soybean imports.
+In addition, the U.S. exported US\$ 11.9 million worth of corn gluten feed (for poultry and swine feed), roughly \$9.8 million worth of corn distiller by-products (for poultry feed), and \$110 million worth of consumer products which contain ingredients from GE grains.
+Malaysia also imported about 90,000 tons of identity-preserved non-GE soybeans (for soy drinks), mostly from Canada.

-According to Malaysia's 2007 Biosafety Law, the National Biosafety Board (NBB) must approve any "living modified organisms" to be released onto the market, including grains for feed or processing, and GE animals and products.
-As of June 2016, NBB had approved fourteen corn and seven soybean events.
+According to Malaysia's 2007 Biosafety Law, the National Biosafety Board (NBB) must approve any "living modified organisms" to be released into the market, including grains for feed or processing, and GE animals and products.
+As of August 2017, the National Biosafety board (NBB) had approved 29 events of which 4 were cotton, 1 rapeseed, 15 maize and 9 soybean events.

-Life science companies complain about the slow approval process, which can take up to 180 days, and the unreasonable liability conditions placed on product approvals.
-Food processing companies, on the other hand, are concerned that some of their inputs may contain unapproved GE varieties.
+Life science companies complain about the slow approval process which can take up to 180 days, and the unreasonable liability conditions placed on product approvals.
+Food processing companies, on the other hand, are concerned of inputs which may contain unapproved GE varieties.
+Responding to these concerned, the Department of Biosafety has shortened its approval process to 90 days and is in constant consultations with stakeholders to streamline the regulation process.